Lorenzo Nuvoletta: War against Cutolo

 The Nuvolettas, and in particular Lorenzo as one of the most charismatic members of the entire organisation, were important members of the Nuova Famiglia (NF) a coalition of Camorra clans created in the 1980s to face Raffaele Cutolo's Nuova Camorra Organizzata (NCO).
 Cutolo wanted to unite the Camorra under his leadership.
 The support of the Sicilian Mafia was crucial in the war between the NF and the NCO, which ended with the defeat of Cutolo.
-However, with Cutolo and the NCO out of the picture, the NF alliance soon disintegrated, with a war breaking out between the clan headed by Antonio Bardellino and the Nuvolettas towards the 1984 with his brother Ciro Nuvoletta's murder and the massacre of Torre Annunziata.
-To finish this war, they had to sell their ally Valentino Gionta, this affirmation was done by Giancarlo Siani (Neapolitan young journalist) who was murdered for this.
+However, with Cutolo and the NCO out of the picture, the NF alliance soon disintegrated, with a war breaking out between the clan headed by Antonio Bardellino and the Nuvolettas.
+On 10 June 1984, a commando of approximately fifteen armed men led by Bardellino attacked the Nuvoletta stronghold at Poggio Vallesana.
+The assailants, disguised with wigs and fake beards, stormed the estate using submachine guns, pistols, and rifles.
+During the assault, Ciro Nuvoletta was killed with a final execution-style shot.